City of Azusa logo

 Analysis of AI Strategy

-To provide essential services and enhance quality of life by becoming a model sustainable city where residents thrive.
+To provide essential municipal services by being a model city fostering growth and sustainability.

 Strengths